awsdocs/amazon-ses-developer-guide/doc-source/faqs-enforcement.md

 ### Q10\.
 How will I know if my account is no longer under review?<a name="pr-q10"></a>

 The Reputation Dashboard includes information about the current status of your account\.
-For more information, see [Using the Reputation Dashboard to Track Bounce and Complaint Rates](reputation-dashboard-dg.md)\.
+For more information, see [Using the reputation dashboard to track bounce and complaint rates](reputation-dashboard-dg.md)\.

 ### Q11\.
 Do you place my account under review every time there's a problem?<a name="pr-q11"></a>